Ladder99/ladder99/docs/source/about.rst

 We are a small company started in 2021 with plans to create a free and open ecosystem around MTConnect, including device adapters and visualizations.

-Future applications will include an optional visual dashboard builder, which would be released under a freemium model.
+Future applications will include an optional visual dashboard builder, which would be released under a free/premium model.